Ansible2/sqf-language-rework/configuration/grammars/docs/commands/setGroupId.md

 Sets the group radio callsign, how it will be displayed in radio chat.
-Two groups on the same side `cannot` have the same callsign (possible on different sides) - see <See HashLink Reference Example 4>.<br>
+Two groups on the same side `cannot` have the same callsign (possible on different sides) - see *(Reference HashLink "#Example 4")*.<br>
 The identity setup can consist of format keywords (marked with `%`) and param keywords taken from `CfgWorlds` config.
-Formatting is almost like using the `format` command but with some special group keywords (see <See HashLink Reference Example 2>).
+Formatting is almost like using the `format` command but with some special group keywords (see *(Reference HashLink "#Example 2")*).
 <br>
 <spoiler text="Show Arma 3 values table">